Shawn Nicklaw

-Shawn Nicklaw (born April 15, 1989) is a Guamanian retired professional footballer who is currently an assistant coach for the Saint Mary's Gaels men's soccer team.
+Shawn Robert Nicklaw (born April 15, 1989) is a Guamanian retired professional footballer who is currently an assistant coach for the Saint Mary's Gaels men's soccer team.
 Nicklaw played as an offensively oriented right-back.

 Career

 Amateur

 Nicklaw played with the Nomads Soccer Club, earning the 2007 Red Bull National League Championship.
 During high school, he helped lead his team to the 2005 California Interscholastic Federation Championship and the 2005, 2006 and 2007 Eastern League Championships.
 Shawn also lettered two years in track and field for the Men's 400m.

 College

 Nicklaw played college soccer at the University of Connecticut between 2007 and 2010.
 During his time at UConn, he played 80 games, scored 2 goals, 7 assist, 39 shots, 12 shots on goal and 1 game-winning goal.

 Professional

 HB Køge

 Nicklaw signed a two-year contract with the professional Danish football club beginning July 1, 2012.
 HB Køge played in the Danish Superliga, the highest division in Denmark, during the 2011–2012 season.